ivsg-psu/PathPlanning_GridFreePathPlanners_BoundedAStar/README.md

 - `fcn_algorithm_bound_Astar.m` – core planning algorithm
 - `fcn_algorithm_straight_planner.m` – alternative planner that only plans a straight path without diverting around obstacles
 - `fcn_algorithm_setup_bound_Astar_for_tiled_polytopes.m` – wraps and calls planning algorithms.
 This is generally the entry point for calling the planner stack.
 One purpose of this code is to find the search space boundary which will be explained later.
-- `fcn_visibility_clear_and_blocked_points.m` – creates the visibility graph for the polytope field from the given location
+- `fcn_visibility_clear_and_blocked_points.m` – creates the visibility graph for the polytope field from the given location.
+An optional `is_concave` argument  allows for performing self-visibility checks between points on the same polytope which, for convex polytopes, were typically not checked.
 - `fcn_visibility_self_blocked_pts.m` – determines points blocked by the current obstacle (i.e. points that would be visible if the current obstacle was transparent)
+- `fcn_visibility_graph_{add,remove}_obstacle` - tools for adding and removing obstacles to a map without recalculating the entire visibility graph
+- `fcn_algorithm_generate_dilation_robustness_matrix` - a tool for estimating the corridor width, or robustness to obstacle dilation, around each vgraph edge
+- `fcn_util_load_test_map` - a simple utility for loading flood plain test fixtures with their associated starts and finishes

 ## Key Features
 ### The Elliptical Boundary